 It is a common practice among multi-cat households to have several cats eat out of the same bowl.
-To be perfectly honest, it’s not something I had thought about until I saw a recent article on feeding dogs from separate bowls, which had me asking if it was a better thing for cats, too.
+It’s not something I had thought about until I saw a recent article on feeding dogs from separate bowls.
+This made me asks if it was a better thing for cats, too.

 Obviously, one bowl is easy.
 It saves space, less washing up, easier all around, but what about the cats?